garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 4. Via an interrupt `piccolo_yield()` will saves the state of _tasks2_ onto its PSP and restore the kernel state from the main stack.
 Execution continues in the kernel.
 5. Now that our tasks are created and running, we call `piccolo_start()`
 6. `piccolo_start()` just picks the next task, saves the kernel state, onto the main stack; and then restores the next task from the task's PSP
-7. Contiunue execting the next task using its own stack until `piccolo_yield()` is called.
+7. Continue executing the next task using its own stack until `piccolo_yield()` is called.
 8. Via an interrupt `piccolo_yield()` will saves the state of the current task onto its PSP and restores the kernel state from the main stack.
 Execution continues in the kernel (i.e. in `piccolo_start()`).
 9. Go to 6.